SkyAPM/zipkin-skywalking/README.md

 Annotation can be considered as Log in SkyWalking, but no key.
 So convert it to log with the default log.key=`za` (Zipkin Annotation).

 ### Tags
 Tags included in both Zipkin and SkyWalking.
 And for further analysis and aggregation.
+Here is the mapping table based on [Zipkin core define](https://github.com/openzipkin/zipkin-api/blob/master/thrift/zipkinCore.thrift).

 | Data required by SkyWalking | Possible Keys in Zipkin |
 |----|-----|